Quantco/glum/docs/contributing.rst

 Contributing and Development
 ====================================

 Hello!
-And thanks for exploring quantcore.glm more deeply.
+And thanks for exploring glum more deeply.
 Please see the issue tracker and pull requests tabs on Github for information about what is currently happening.
 Feel free to post an issue if you'd like to get involved in development and don't really know where to start -- we can give some advice.

 We welcome contributions of any kind!